genericmethod/citymapper-api-java/README.md

 # Citymapper Java API Wrapper
-This Java module allows you to quickly connect the the Citymapper API.
+This Java module allows you to quickly connect the the [Citymapper API](http://www.citymapper.com/).
-Code is generated using Swagger with Retrofit and Gson as supporting libraries.
+Code is generated using [Swagger](http://swagger.io/) with [Retrofit](http://square.github.io/retrofit/) and [Gson](https://github.com/google/gson) as supporting libraries.

+# Citymapper API Description file

+The Citymapper API description file is based on the [Open API Specification](https://openapis.org/).
+This description file can be used to generate an API client in a variety of programming languages.
+Please refer to [swagger-codegen](https://github.com/swagger-api/swagger-codegen) to generate client code in other languages.

 # Installation